xuankimtran/docs-1/pages/katalon-analytics/docs/ka-api-key.md

 permalink: katalon-analytics/docs/ka-api-key.html
 description: Instructions of how to generate and use API Key in KA
 ---
-## API Keys usage in Katalon TestOps

-API Keys play an important role as the user credentials to integrate **Katalon TestOps** with other platforms before proceeding execution.

 ## Create an API Key